gusparr28/gusparr28/README.md

-### Greetings to all 😄👋,

-As you can discern, my commit count may not be as prolific.
-This, however, is not indicative of my inactive status as a programmer.
-Quite the contrary, I am actively harnessing my programming acumen to compose code for corporate projects 💼👨‍💼.
-These projects are hosted on platforms such as GitLab and BitBucket, serving as conduits to house their endeavors and reap financial gains.
-From these gains, I receive a minute (indeed, a truly diminutive, supremely minute, ultra-small) percentage, which aids in my sustenance.
+### Hello everyone! 😄👋

+So, you might notice that my commit count isn't through the roof.
+But don't worry, that doesn’t mean I’m not coding.
+In fact, I’m busy writing code for corporate projects.
+These projects live on platforms like GitLab and BitBucket, where companies do their thing and make money.
+I get a tiny (and I mean really tiny) piece of that pie, which helps me get by.

-Now that you understand the rationale behind the seemingly darker shade of my commit panel – akin to the mustache of Steve Harvey  – allow me to introduce myself: I am Gustavo Parra 🚀, a computer engineer with an ardor for backend application development.
-While I do not lay claim to the title of the world's preeminent programmer, nor do I acknowledge myself as the least proficient, I do consider myself steadfast and exacting in my programming pursuits 📌🧑‍💻, as well as in life in general.
-I am an individual in a perpetual state of education concerning novel technologies, stacks, frameworks, and languages.
-I hold an affection for clean, maintainable code, and I diligently labor to perpetuate these attributes throughout my work.
+Now that you know why my commit graph might look as dark as Steve Harvey’s mustache, let me introduce myself:

+I’m Gustavo Parra, a computer engineer who’s passionate about backend development.
+I consider myself a persistent and detail-oriented person, both in programming and in life in general.
+I’m always learning about new technologies, stacks, frameworks, and languages.
+I hold a deep affection for clean, scalable and maintainable code and consistently strive to cultivate it in such a manner.
-Football, hamburgers, and animals hold my affections ⚽️🍔🐶.

-I adhere to a life motto 📝 (and with this, I bid adieu), which is,

-***"I would err a thousand times more if that were the cost of acquiring ten thousand new learnings."*** - Indeed, mistakes have guided me to become the individual I am today 📈🔝.
+Football and bass guitar as hobbies, and video games, series, and movies as entertainment.

-If you've made it this far, thank you for reading.
+If you made it this far, thanks for reading!

-Best regards,
-Gustavo Parra 🤘.
+Best regards, Gustavo Parra 🤘

-**NOTE: My English is not quite this flawless.
-This was translated from Spanish to English using ChatGPT 3.5.**
+**P.S.
+My English isn’t usually this perfect.
+I used ChatGPT 3.5 to translate this from Spanish.**